The build date of a Defender is basically it's birthday, and that may be something you're interested in knowing about your Defender!

 Build dates aren't readily available, so to get the most accurate date you can try and contact Land Rover to see if they'll help.
 If not, then i've built a build date estimation feature as part of this site's vin decoder that will calculate the estimated build date of your Defender based on the known build dates of vehicles built close to yours.

 NB.
 This tool only estimates build dates for Defenders built in Solihull from 1999.

 What about older Defenders before 1999?

 I do not have any confirmed vehicle build dates for older Defenders, so the tool cannot always predict the build date of these Defenders.
 When buying a new Defender, owners were given their build date.
-As older models are now likely to be owned second hand, this information is commonly known.
+As older models are now likely to be owned second hand, this information is not commonly known.

 If you know the exact build date of your Defender and are happy to share this with me along with the last 6 digits of your VIN, then I can integrate it into the data to massively improve the accuracy.
 The tool only needs about 10 confirmed build dates per production year to be able to fairly accurately estimate the build dates for the 20,000 vehicles in that model year.

 Calculating an estimate build date is possible because Defender VIN numbers increment sequentially and production volumes were typically quite steady through the model year, so mapping the build date forwards or backwards can give a fairly accurate date.
 When decoding your VIN, the build date is shown with how many ± days the date is expected to be within.
 The closer your vehicle was built to a VIN with a confirmed build date, the smaller this range becomes.
 I predict that 95% of estimated build dates will actually be within the range given.
 In any case, there is enough data to predict most vehicle build dates to within a 1 month period.